kedary3/EgyptianNumbersGreedyAlgorithm/README.md

 # EgyptianNumbersGreedyAlgorithm
-An algorithm to find the Egyptian expansion of a fraction.
+A recursive algorithm to find the Egyptian expansion of a fraction.